On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

+\begin{remark} \begin{enumerate} \item Notice that in Definition \ref{TRAN P-Kahler}, $\tau_j$ is not required to come from a global basic form.
+Indeed, different from the classical case, we can't always extend a nonzero local basic form to be a global one due to the lack of `transverse version' of unity of partition.
+See for example \cite[Definition of the degree of a transversely Hermitian vector bundle (1.3)]{BH22} for the same reason. \item Our `transverse positive' definition for a basic form is equivalent to the one in \cite[p.
+8]{ZZ21} (although they are more concerned with homologically orientable transversely holomorphic foliation). \end{enumerate} \end{remark}

-\begin{remark} Analogously to Lemma \ref{pkb}, one can show that a foliation $\mc F$ is transversely 1-K\"ahler (resp. $(r-1)$-transversely K\"ahler) if and only if $\mc F$ is transversely K\"ahler (resp. transversely balanced).
-Here, we say that $\mathcal{F}$ is \emph{transversely balanced} if it admits a real transverse positive $(1,1)$-basic form $\omega$ such that $\omega^{r-1}$ is $d$-closed, or equivalently, a $d$-closed strictly positive $(r-1,r-1)$-basic form, cf. \cite[(4.8)]{Mich}. \end{remark}
+\begin{remark} Analogously to Lemma \ref{pkb}, one can show that a foliation $\mc F$ is transversely 1-K\"ahler (resp. transversely $(r-1)$-K\"ahler) if and only if $\mc F$ is transversely K\"ahler (resp. transversely balanced).
+Here, we say that $\mathcal{F}$ is \emph{transversely balanced} if it admits a real transverse positive $(1,1)$-basic form $\omega$ such that $\omega^{r-1}$ is $d$-closed, or equivalently, if it admits a $d$-closed strictly positive $(r-1,r-1)$-basic form, cf. \cite[(4.8)]{Mich}.
+Similarly, we say that $\mathcal{F}$ is \emph{transversely Gauduchon} if it admits a real transverse positive $(1,1)$-basic form $\omega$ such that $\omega^{r-1}$ is $\p\bp$-closed mimicking the definition as in the complex manifold case, cf. \cite{Ga77}.
+Clearly, every transversely balanced foliation is also transversely Gauduchon. \end{remark}

+Next, we shall present a class of examples of homologically orientable transversely Hermitian foliations on compact nilmanifolds which are transversely $p$-K\"ahler (with $p>1),$ but not transversely K\"ahler, motivated by \cite{CW90} and \cite{AB91}.

+\begin{example} Let $N_{2r+1}$ be the following Heisenberg type group (which is a simply connected nilpotent Lie group):